 If building a shelter out of natural materials is not an option, you can always carry your shelter with you.
 If you have access to an ultralight backpacking tent or a good tarp and 550 cord, this would save you time and energy if you need emergency shelter.

-I always keep a small two-man tent in my bug out vehicle and a tarp and cordage in my get home bag (GHB) for this reason.
+I always keep a small two-man tent in my bug-out vehicle and a tarp and cordage in my get-home bag (GHB) for this reason.
 Not because I may need to bug out, but because I may need to get home if a disaster hits, and that could take days.

 Survival Shelter is Dependent on Location, Location, Location

 First things first though, let’s find the best place to build our structure.
 Choose a level spot that is on higher ground.
 Build far away from any sitting water or flowing creeks and flood-prone areas.
-Look up and make sure there are no lose branches (widow makers) that could come down in high winds.
+Look up and make sure there are no loose branches (widow makers) that could come down in high winds.

 Building a Fire for Survival

 Learning to build a fire with nothing but what you find on the ground is an extremely hard skill to learn.
 In my experience, I have successfully started a fire with a bow drill about one in five times.
-It depends so much on the wood, climate and practice.
+It depends so much on the wood, climate, and practice.

 There are several different fire starting tender for sale and I have found the UST WetFire Tinder to be great for starting fire in wet weather.
 They stay lit for a long period allowing the limbs and sticks to dry out.
 You can also build your own and I will be putting together a video on some ways to do this.